OfficeDev/office-js-docs-pr/docs/excel/co-authoring-in-excel-add-ins.md

 Note that there are two limitations when using `Range.values` instead of `TableRowCollection.add`:

 1. If there is data under the table, the add-in needs to handle that before setting the range value.
-Using [`Range.insert`](/javascript/api/excel/excel.range##insert-shift-) to insert an empty row will move the data add make space for the expanding table.
+Using [`Range.insert`](/javascript/api/excel/excel.range##insert-shift-) to insert an empty row will move the data and make space for the expanding table.
 1. You cannot add an empty row to a table with `Range.values`.
 You can work around this with hidden columns or temporary data.

 ## See also